janmasrovira/ascetic-slug/content/blog/dependent-haskell-proofs.md

 -   [Tweag youtube channel](https://www.youtube.com/channel/UCI1Z201n-8OelkSg0DVOsng) featuring Richard Eisenberg.
 -   [Basic Type Level Programming in Haskell](https://www.parsonsmatt.org/2017/04/26/basic_type_level_programming_in_haskell.html) by Matt Parsons.
 -   [nLab: propositions as types](https://ncatlab.org/nlab/show/propositions+as+types) (not Haskell, more theoretical).
--   If you know of a nice reference which is missing here, let me know and I&rsquo;ll add it.
+-   If you know of a nice reference which is missing here, let me know and I'll add it.